clhenrick/portfolio/_drafts/activity-map.md

 ### Accessibility

-An important aspect of the initial research to me included ensuring the Activity Map would be accessible to users of assistive technologies like screen readers.
-The primary way I approached this was determining what semantic HTML to use for its basic structure, almost like an outline for an essay.
-Rather than wait until writing production code and piecing things together using various React components (which in my opinion makes piecing together semantic HTML for a composite UI element or feature more cognitively taxing), I stubbed out the HTML for the Activity Map in a few different ways.
-What I eventually landed on was the following:
+A personally important aspect of the initial research to me included ensuring the Activity Map would be accessible to users of assistive technologies like screen readers.
+The primary way I approached this was by determining what semantic HTML to use for its structure.
+One might consider this process akin to writing an outline for an essay.
+Rather than wait until writing production code to piece the HTML together as separate UI components, I stubbed out the raw HTML for the Activity Map in a Codepen.
+I feel this approach makes structuring semantic HTML for a composite UI much less cognitively taxing, as you're not having to think about both the underlying HTML and how to break the whole thing up into separate UI components at the same time.

+What I eventually decided on for the Activity Map's HTML is the following:

 <style>
   figcaption {